 The Hamilton Health Team concept presents significant opportunities for Hamilton’s health and social service sector to be more coordinated and integrated than ever before - expanding the collective impact and efforts of the systems to advance ideas for stronger population health approaches.

 The Hamilton Health Team self-assessment outlines a plan to work towards long-term improvements in the overall health and well-being of the whole community, while balancing a short-term focus on improving access to care, transitions between care settings (including back into the home and in the community).
-Initially, in the first year the focus will be on the overall coordination of care for two priority populations in Hamilton.
+Initially, in the first year the focus will be on the overall coordination of care for priority populations in Hamilton.
 Those are: